 Classes start at 2:00 PM.
 If you arrive after 2:15 but before 3:00, you will receive a tardy.
 Two tardies will be marked as an absence.

 You will be marked absent if you arrive after 3:00 PM without prior approval.

 Projects and assignments may be turned in up to four days late with a 10% deduction.
 Projects and assignments handed in any later cannot be accepted, as this course is so short and will move quickly!
 You may re-do any project or assignment you have already handed in on time for a chance for another grade.
 You may do this at any time and I will re-grade the work with a 5% deduction.

 These are 10 minute research presentations on a maker of your choice.
 What are they doing, how are they making it, what does it mean, what is significant about this work in a social, historical, and art/design/technology context?
 What do you think about the work?
 How might it inspire you to think differently about your own work.
-These will take place during week 8 and 9 with one half of class presenting each day.
-I recommend choosing an maker from the reference page, but you may choose someone off the list if you want.
+I recommend choosing a maker from the reference page, but you may choose someone off the list if you want.
 Choose 3-6 works by the maker and discuss in depth with images.